A no-go theorem for irreversibility along single-branch collapse dynamics: Introduction

-In the no–erasure regime, compactness enforces quasi–reversibility: given any compact quantum system and any realization of the collapse dynamics, there exists a topologically closed and invariant (with respect to the realization-induced evolution map) subsystem $S$ that is operationally reversible, meaning that, in $S$, quasi-returns with arbitrarily small Fubini-Study error and arbitrarily small energetic cost are allowed between any pair of states. \end{important} Genuine irreversibility, thus, requires additional ingredients: information loss/coarse–graining, non-compact limits, or coupling to reservoirs.
-From a conceptual perspective, this establishes a structural no-go: under finite-dimensional, no-erasure conditions, collapse alone cannot generate an operational arrow of time along individual realized branches.
+In the no–erasure regime, compactness enforces quasi–reversibility: given any finite-dimensional quantum system and any realization of the collapse dynamics, there exists a nonempty, topologically closed and invariant (with respect to the realization-induced evolution map) subsystem $S$ that is operationally reversible, meaning that, in $S$, quasi-returns with arbitrarily small Fubini-Study error and arbitrarily small energetic cost are allowed between any pair of states. \end{important} Genuine irreversibility, thus, requires additional ingredients: information loss/coarse–graining, non-compact limits, or coupling to reservoirs.
+This establishes a structural no-go: under finite-dimensional, no-erasure conditions, collapse alone cannot generate an operational arrow of time along individual realized branches.